Reserve Bank of Australia Building, Sydney: Reserve Bank site

 The lighting of the Reserve Bank was also notable.
 Wallwashers were used in the Reserve Bank, where a perimeter strip of recessed fluorescents served to visually detach the ceiling from the wall in the passages and reception area.
 The opposite effect, that gained by concealing strip fluorescents where they would throw light upwards onto the ceiling, was more uncommon but was used in the office of the Governor of the Reserve Bank.
 Recessed downlights, both fluorescent and incandescent, were a popular means of lighting areas such as lift lobbies, passages and other public spaces where a softer light than that provided in the general office areas was appropriate, as was the case in the Reserve Bank.
 Of note was the use of recessed downlights in the cafeteria, set into the interstices of the square grid formed by the shallow cast plaster domes.
 The lighting of a decorative ceiling was a further area of exploration by architects and lighting engineers of the period.
 Usually, in the major public area of an office building, elaborate decorative ceilings could be either integrated into the lighting design or the subject of it.
 The latter was used in the Reserve Bank banking chamber public areas where the lighting is the focus of the decorative ceiling bays.
 The exterior Reserve Bank emblem was lit by shaped cold cathode tubes which follow the outline of the emblem.

 The detailed aesthetic design input into the building extended beyond the building structure and facade treatments and interior design and included ancillary fixtures, fittings and objects for use specifically within the building.
 These included artworks specially commissioned for the public spaces, furniture, china, flatware, silverware, napery and accessories specifically selected or designed for use within the building.
 The interior decor and furniture were designed by the Department of Works R.M.
 Ure and I. Managan, with Frederick Ward, Industrial designer.

 Interior furnishings including tables, chairs, couches, credenzas and desks were designed by Fred Ward.
 Fred Ward (1900–1990) was one of the leaders in modern Australian industrial design of the 1940s, 1950s and 1960s.
 During the 1950s, Ward was head of the Australian National University's design department.
 Around 1961 he resigned from ANU to set up private practice, after being invited by the Reserve Bank Governor Dr H.C.
-Coombs to undertake the furnishings of several Reserve Bank buildings including Sydney, Canberra, Adelaide and Port Morseby.
+Coombs to undertake the furnishings of several Reserve Bank buildings including Sydney, Canberra, Adelaide and Port Moresby.
 His furnishings are of a simple and functional design which are now considered to be pieces of art in themselves.
 Ward also designed the furniture for numerous other important buildings including University House, Canberra, the Academy of Science Building, Canberra and the National Library of Australia, Canberra (with Arthur Robinson).